The Launch Control XL 3 can control a range of DAWs (Digital Audio Workstations) using the encoders, faders, and buttons.

 In Arm mode, the buttons toggle the record arm state of their respective tracks.

-Track 3 above is Record armed.
+Track 3 above is record armed.

 In Arm mode, the buttons light red– dim red if the track isn't armed and bright red if the track is record armed.